 Frequency Capping

-Another feature, in a similar vein to membership duration, is frequency capping.
+Another feature, similar to membership duration, is frequency capping.
 This feature can be found in the Settings of a specific campaign.

 This feature allows you to limit how often an individual user can be shown your ad during a specified period.
 Keep in mind that if you show your ad too often to users, there is a possibility that you will cross the line and they will become annoyed by your product or service.
 You don’t want this to happen with your ads and your remarketing audiences, so pick a frequency cap that seems appropriate for your goals.
 If your typical customers have a long time between conversions, you’ll need fewer impressions to gently remind them of your brand again from time to time.